aihpi/ragsst/README.md

 - Temp: This affects the “randomness” of the answers  by scaling the probability distribution of the output elements.
 Increasing the temperature will make the model answer more creatively.

 - Top p: Works together with Top k, but instead of selecting a fixed number of tokens, it selects enough tokens to cover the given cumulative probability.
 A higher value will produce more varied text, and a lower value will lead to more focused and conservative answers.

 ---

+[*] For notebooks/PCs with dedicated GPUs, models such as llama3, mistral or gemma are recommended.
+Otherwise, you could try smaller models such as phi3 or qwen2 for faster performance.

+[†] If you chose the installation with a virtual environment, remember to activate it before starting the application by running ```$ source .myvenv/bin/activate```

+---